Giveth/vaultcontract/README.md

 This contract is designed to keep Ether inside.
 The output of the ether can be triggered only by a closed set of accounts.
 And the real payment is delayed by a configurable time.
-During this deley, a guardian (if defined) can cancel the payment.
+During this deley, a security guard (if defined) can cancel the payment.

 The contract also implements a ScapeHatch mechanism to transfer all the funds to